hdmf-dev/hdmf/docs/source/export.rst

 After exporting a container, the object IDs of the container and its child containers will be identical to the object IDs of the read container and its child containers.
 The object ID of a container uniquely identifies the container within a file, but should *not* be used to distinguish between two different files.

+If you would like all object IDs to change on export, then first call the method :py:meth:`generate_new_id <hdmf.container.AbstractContainer.generate_new_id>` on the root container to generate a new set of IDs for the root container and all of its children, recursively.
+Then export the container with its new IDs.
+Note: calling the :py:meth:`generate_new_id <hdmf.container.AbstractContainer.generate_new_id>` method changes the object IDs of the containers in memory.
+These changes are not reflected in the original file from which the containers were read unless the :py:meth:`HDF5IO.write <hdmf.backends.hdf5.h5tools.HDF5IO.write>` method is subsequently called.